-Cornell welcomes visiting scholars through the Clarke Center for International and Comparative Legal Studies, the Berger Program, the Clarke Program in East Asian Law and Culture and the Clarke Initiative for Law and Development in the Middle East and North Africa and the Death Penalty Clinic.
+Cornell welcomes visiting scholars through the Clarke Center for International and Comparative Legal Studies, the Berger Program, the Clarke Program in East Asian Law and Culture and the Clarke Initiative for Law and Development in the Middle East and North Africa and the Death Penalty Project.

 All visitors fall within one of two categories: